-The exam prep course will be used to prepare participants to take the FCC Elements I examination, which is used to prove that examinees process the qualifications to operate licensed radio stations required of a person holding Marine Radio Operator Permit (MP).
+The exam preparation course will be used to prepare participants to take the FCC Elements I examination, which is used to prove that examinees possess the qualifications to operate licensed radio stations required of a person holding Marine Radio Operator Permit (MP).

-1. Prepare to take Element I test for the FCC Commercial Radio License.
+Upon successful completion of this course, students will be able to prepare to take the Element I test for the FCC Commercial Radio License.